muratk5n/thirdwave/en/index.md

 ---

 Regulation, fine.
-But we need to realize it is because the stuff isn't smart, quite the opposite, it is too freaking dumb \#AI
+But we need to realize it is because the stuff isn't smart, quite the opposite, it is too freaking stupid, parrot-like \#AI

 ---